Please call Austin Dental Care at 512-518-6392 in the Event of a Dental Emergency

 No one should ever have to experience a dental emergency, but they do happen.
 Dr. Glen Wainwright offers dental emergency services in Austin, TX for all ages and dental issues.
-If you suspect that you have a dental infection, need a broken tooth restored, or have swollen gums, contact our dentist office immediately to see an emergency dentist.
+If you suspect that you have a dental infection, need to restore a broken tooth, or have swollen gums, contact our dental office immediately to see our emergency dentist.

 Emergency Dental Care in Austin, TX